Public Transportation in Vienna - Tickets, Cards or Passes?

-- Choose Single Ticket if you would not travel much and have come to Vienna to relax and unwind and would like to visit limited places.
-Also if you have an unplanned trip and go with the flow covering large distance by transport and smaller distances by foot.
+- Choose Single Ticket if you don’t intend to travel much and have come to Vienna to relax and unwind and would only visit limited places.
+Also, if you have an unplanned trip and would go with the flow covering just larger distances by public transport and the rest on foot.

 - Choose the Vienna Pass if you are travelling extensively and plan on covering a lot of attractions and are not looking for the benefits of the card in terms of shopping and dining out.
 Also, you get to travel on the hop-on-hop-off bus for free.
 Also, with the pass, you zoom through the frantically long lines at popular attractions saving valuable time.